-In his most recent work, instead of focusing only on one type of subject, his work alludes to an atmosphere of tension, dread, and fear, experienced collectively by his generation.
-The work takes the form of highly exacting renderings of spaces: tense domestic spaces and impossible exteriors.
+Maxmillian Peralta is a painter from Cleveland, Ohio.
+His most recent work, instead of focusing only on one type of subject, alludes to an atmosphere of tension, insecurity, and fear experienced personally but also often collectively by his generation.
+The work takes the form of highly-exacting acrylic renderings of spaces: tense domestic spaces and impossible exterior spaces.

 Publications